 Poltu Quatu – A Hidden Jewel

 Poltu Quatu translates to “hidden harbor” in Sardinian.
-It’s nearly on the northernmost tip of the Emerald Coast and offers positively enchanting views of the infinite-shades of turquoise waters.
+At about 30 km north of Porto Rotondo, and 2 km from Porto Cervo, it’s nearly on the northernmost tip of the Emerald Coast and offers positively enchanting views of the infinite-shades of turquoise waters.
 Best of all, it’s hidden away in what feels like a top-secret location.
 There’s really only one giant resort situated there; however, it has everything from a shopping center, bars, and a restaurant to a sailing school and diving center.
 This resort has it all.

 If water activities like scuba diving or snorkeling aren’t your thing, just hop in a boat and go whale and dolphin watching.
 You can also charter a boat or learn how to sail.